pydata/xarray/doc/data-structures.rst

     ds.coords

 Unlike attributes, xarray *does* interpret and persist coordinates in operations that transform xarray objects.
+Following the `CF conventions`_, there are two types of coordinates in xarray:

-One dimensional coordinates with a name equal to their sole dimension (marked by ``*`` when printing a dataset or data array) take on a special meaning in xarray.
+- **coordinate variables** are one dimensional coordinates with a name equal to their sole dimension (marked by ``*`` when printing a dataset or data array).
 They are used for label based indexing and alignment, like the ``index`` found on a pandas :py:class:`~pandas.DataFrame` or :py:class:`~pandas.Series`.
 Indeed, these "dimension" coordinates use a :py:class:`pandas.Index` internally to store their values.

+- **auxiliary coordinate variables** are variables that contain coordinate data, but are not a coordinate variable.
+They can be of any dimension (see :ref:`examples.multidim`), and there is no relationship between the name of an auxiliary coordinate variable and the name(s) of its dimension(s).
-Other than for indexing, xarray does not make any direct use of the values associated with coordinates.
-Coordinates with names not matching a dimension are not used for alignment or indexing, nor are they required to match when doing arithmetic (see :ref:`coordinates math`).
+  Other than for indexing, xarray does not make any direct use of the values associated with auxiliary coordinates.
+They are not used for alignment or indexing, nor are they required to match when doing arithmetic (see :ref:`coordinates math`).

 Modifying coordinates
 ~~~~~~~~~~~~~~~~~~~~~